-The fund's total assets increased from \$233.8 million on Nov.
-30, 2013, to \$236.4 million on Feb.
-28, 2014.
+The fund's total assets increased from \$236.4 million on Feb.
+28, 2014, to \$247.2 million on May 31, 2014.
 This increase resulted primarily from net realized and unrealized gains on investments.
-Leverage (bank debt) as a percent of total assets remained relatively consistent, ending the period at 15.8 percent of total assets.
+Leverage (bank debt) as a percent of total assets decreased from 15.8 percent to 15.3 percent of total assets at the end of the period.

 The fund paid monthly distributions of \$0.125 per common share (\$1.50 annualized) throughout the fiscal quarter.
-These distributions represented an annualized distribution rate of 5.9 percent based on the fund's first quarter closing price of \$25.47.
+These distributions represented an annualized distribution rate of 5.5 percent based on the fund's first quarter closing price of \$27.44.
 Please refer to the inside front cover of this report for important information about the fund's distribution policy.

-For the fiscal quarter, the fund's market-based total return was 4.5 percent and its NAV-based total return was 2.6 percent (both including the reinvestment of distributions).
-The difference between the market value total return and the NAV total return reflects a narrowing in the discount of the fund's stock price relative to its NAV during the quarter.
-This was not the case for many closed-end funds in recent months, as they came under pressure as the market continued to factor in concern over rising interest rates, with the average discount nearly doubling from last May through February.
+For the fiscal quarter, the fund's market-based total return was 9.5 percent and its NAV-based total return was 6.9 percent (14.4 and 9.7 for the six months, respectively) both including the reinvestment of distributions.
+The difference between the market value total return and the NAV total return reflected a narrowing in the discount of the fund's stock price relative to its NAV during the quarter.

-Key Performance Drivers
+Key Quarterly Performance Drivers

-- The fund's focus on power and energy infrastructure companies continued to support its asset performance during the fiscal quarter. - Both the fixed income and equity holdings contributed to positive results for the period, though selection within the equity portion of the portfolio slightly restrained performance. - Positive returns were driven largely by the fund's holdings in the refined products pipeline companies, which benefited from recent dropdowns and anticipation of more dropdown activity in the months ahead.
+- Strong performance among power and energy infrastructure companies, the focus of this fund, continued to support its asset performance during the fiscal quarter. - While the fixed-income holdings component contributed slightly to positive results for the period, the equity component significantly enhanced performance. - Positive returns were driven largely by the fund's holdings in crude oil pipelines, which benefited from the continued volume production growth.
+The fund's stake in natural gas pipelines helped as well. - Higher natural gas demand boosted the performance of utility companies, a key area of focus for the fund. - The fund's exposure to gathering and processing pipelines restrained performance.

-- The fund's stake in power companies that benefited from higher power prices and growth in renewable energy added to returns. - The fund's performance was additionally helped by its stake in crude oil, natural gas and gathering and processing pipelines whose progress was spurred by greater volumes stemming from continued production growth.